Courses by semester

 Biodiversity and Biology of the Marine Invertebrates

 Introduction to the biology, natural history, and evolution of the major invertebrate phyla, concentrating on marine representatives.
 In addition to the evolution of form and function, lectures cover aspects of ecology, behavior, physiology, chemical ecology, and current research.
 The discussion section will focus on current research papers with marine invertebrates.
+Catalog Distribution: (BIO-AS) (OPHLS-AG) Full details for BIOEE 3730 - Biodiversity and Biology of the Marine Invertebrates |

 Fall. |